GDGVIT/Priority-Msg-Bot/README.md

 	-  Python >= 3.5
 	-  Dependencies from requirements.txt for NLP backend and Telegram bot.

-There are two components that need to be installed and run
+There are three components that need to be installed and run

 1. The Rasa backend API which is used for NLP
-2. Python script for the Telegram bot
+2. Python script for the Priority message bot
+3. Python script for the reminder bot

 Clone the repository
 Create a virtual environment and activate it